-NoSQL means “Not only SQL”, it differs from the classical model of RDBMS in some significant ways:
+NoSQL means “Not only SQL”, it differs from the classical model of RDBMS in some significant ways as they:

-- They do not use SQL as primary query language
+- Do not use SQL as primary query language

 Today it is used by major internet companies, such as Google, Amazon, Twitter and Facebook which had problems dealing with data that the traditional RDBMS solutions could not cope with.